edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/pr-dependabot-auto-merge-workflow.md

 ## Security considerations when setting up auto merge for Dependabot PRs

-When a pull request is triggered the `GITHUB_TOKEN` will have [different permissions depending if the pull request came from a forked repo or not](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#how-the-permissions-are-calculated-for-a-workflow-job).

 As per the [docs](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/automating-dependabot-with-github-actions#responding-to-events):

 > Dependabot is able to trigger GitHub Actions workflows on its pull requests and comments; however, due to ["GitHub Actions: Workflows triggered by Dependabot PRs will run with read-only permissions"](https://github.blog/changelog/2021-02-19-github-actions-workflows-triggered-by-dependabot-prs-will-run-with-read-only-permissions/), certain events are treated differently.